felixbrucker/foxy-proxy/README.md

 ## Prerequisites

 - nodejs >= 10
-- only scavenger is supported
+- only scavenger is tested/supported, blago is not supported

 ## Setup